 On the outside of the burger you’ll sprinkle salt & a little more pepper & brush a thin layer of bbq sauce.
 Throw them on the open fire, shut the lid while cooking.

-I don’t usually add wood chips to the coals because I don’t always have the patience for soaking them however, if Thor was coming I would certainly add wood chips.
+I don’t usually add wood chips to the coals because I don’t always have the patience for soaking them however, if Thor was coming to dinner, I would certainly add wood chips.

 This “Ambrosia” is just canned tropical fruit from Dole, coconut flakes, mini marshmallows, cool whip plus whatever other fruit I’ve got at the time (strawberries, oranges etc).